- More than 600 young people a year die from cardiac arrest. 80% showing no prior symptoms.

 - The South Western Ambulance Service Foundation Trust (SWASFT), aims to hit the eight-minute target for life-threatening situations 75 % of the time, which, if the patient is supported with CPR and Defibrillation on site within the first few minutes may be okay, if not, the situation would not be hopeful.

-We can provide one of the best machines on the market for the best prices.
+We can provide the best Defibrillators on the market for the best prices.